BartekDan/Paddle/README.md

 python3 download_pl20k.py
 ```

-The script extracts `PL-20k-hand-labelled.tar.gz` and converts any decomposed
+The script extracts `PL-20k-hand-labelled.tar.gz` into the `My data/` directory
+(creating the `PL-20k-hand-labelled/` folder) and converts any decomposed
 Unicode sequences in file paths to their canonical NFC form.

 ## Preparing the Dataset